Monitors

 Regions

 Each monitor runs its checks from every selected region in parallel.
 Nines opens an incident only when all selected regions agree that the target is down — this avoids false positives from transient regional network issues.
+A region that returns inconclusive (checker couldn't reach the target) does not contribute to incident creation and does not count against uptime.

 See Regions for the full list of available regions and guidance on choosing the right set for your deployment.